LudovicRousseau/pyscard/INSTALL.md

 1. you will need swig (http://www.swig.org) and Xcode (https://developer.apple.com/xcode/);
-pcsc-lite is available out of the box on Max OS X
+pcsc-lite is available out of the box on macOS.

 2. download the source distribution